sap-tutorials/Tutorials/tutorials/abap-environment-event-enablement-consumption/abap-environment-event-enablement-consumption.md

     ![new](4-3.png)

-  4. Fill the fields and upload the `.json` file you saved before into our new event consumption ADT wizard.
+  4. Fill the fields and upload the `.json` file you saved before into the new event consumption ADT wizard.
 This will then automatically generate all that you need in this event consumption model, like the event handler custom code, authorization defaults values and inbound service.

     - Name: will be created with the Prefix and Identifier
     - Description: `event consumption model`